The full list

 + other records not released in Italy

-Formed by belgian-born Joel Vandroogenbroeck, this band was in fact a multinational group, including musicians from various countries.
+Formed by Belgian-born Joel Vandroogenbroeck, this band was in fact a multinational group, including musicians from various countries.

 For some years they were based in Italy, where their second album Psychonaut (with a nice cover by Living Music's Umberto Santucci) and the third, Celestial Ocean, were recorded.
 A track from this album was also included on the Free dimension compilation.

-Vandroogenbroeck also collaborated with some italian musicians during 1972-73 and he also played on Riccardo Cocciante's first album Mu.
+Vandroogenbroeck also collaborated with some Italian musicians during 1972-73 and he also played on Riccardo Cocciante's first album Mu.

 Brainticket kept playing in the following years, and their later record releases came out in the 80's.